kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 ## How Does highway Do It?

 highway's internal dispatching code is much more sophisticated than one might see at a brief glance.
 There are several components which work hand in hand, and each of them saves a lot of work.
-This puts it beyond most SIMD library approaches, which simply offer to create a specific bit of binary for a given target ISA.´
+This puts it beyond most SIMD library approaches, which simply offer to create a specific bit of binary for a given target ISA.

 The first step is CPU detection.
 While the CPU family (like x86, ARM, RISC-V) is detected and fixed at compile time, highway can figure out *at runtime* which specific SIMD ISA is available!
 This is the foundation of successful dispatch, and highway does it reliably.